 Additional Information

-Social workers must complete 30 hours of continuing education and renew their license every two years.
+Social worker licenses are renewed every two years.
+LICSW holders must complete 40 hours of continuing education each renewal period.
 For more on education before and after licensure, check out this guide from the board.

 New Jersey Social Work License Requirements